 Want to incentivize readers to follow your social media accounts when cross promoting with another small business?
 Run a contest of some sort and I guarantee it will multiply the number of new followers you’d get from just being tagged in a standard social media post!
 Everyone loves the chance to win something.
 Sometimes even if it’s just the recognition of having made the most creative entry to a competition!

 #3: Reciprocal Link Journalism

 Business blogs, especially those with plenty of followers, can be a great place to be linked because they’re very searchable.
-If you collaborate with another entrepreneur to write related blog posts, with links to each other’s primary social media platform, you can gain tons of new followers!
+Collaborate with another entrepreneur to write related blog posts.
+Link to each other’s primary social media platform this way you can gain tons of new followers!
 Cross promoting with complimentary businesses helps expand both of your networks.
 Don’t want to write a long form blog post?
 Try adding reciprocal links into your email newsletter or ezine.
-Templates for these from you email marketing system make it easy to add a section that you can use specifically for cross promotion.
+Templates for these from your email marketing system make it easy to add a section that you can use specifically for cross promotion.

 #4: Guest Blogs